What Perpetual Acceleration Means to Geospatial Data

 This isn’t just our theory.

 Radar Networks put together this visual, tracing the progress of the Internet through the different web eras.
 Web 1.0 was websites or content and early commerce sites.
-Web 2.0 augmented the web community with blogs and began to link collaboratively built information with wikis.
-Web 3.0 is ushering in semantic direction and building integrated knowledge.
+Then, Web 2.0 augmented the web community with blogs and began to link collaboratively built information with wikis.
+Finally, Web 3.0 is ushering in semantic direction and building integrated knowledge.

 Is It Too Fast Though?